jfdona23/jfdona23/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
+[Discord](https://discordapp.com/users/733059052334088273)
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working as Infrastructure Consultant
+- 🔭 I’m currently working on getting better at business relationship growth and management
-- 🌱 I’m currently learning about Delivery performance and Leadership
+- 🌱 I’m currently learning about business strategies
-- 👯 I’m looking to collaborate on FOSS projects
+- 👯 I’m looking to collaborate on NGO initiatives worldwide
-- 🤔 I’m looking for help to grow my technical vision and coaching skills
+- 🤔 I’m looking for help to grow my strategic vision
 - 💬 Ask me about IoT, Raspberry and electronics!
-- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/jfd23/) or [Discord](https://discordapp.com/users/733059052334088273)
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/jfd23/)
 - 😄 Pronouns: He/His/Him
-- ⚡ Fun fact: My whole me is a _fun fact_!
+- ⚡ Fun fact: I'm a _fun fact_!